Riverside Scramble 2 is longer, more challenging, and more scenic than Riverside Scramble 1

 Just past the entrance station, though, an unmarked road turns sharply right and leads to the parking area for climbers, where there is a registration box.
 From there, hike east to a bridge crossing the Patowmack Canal, cross the bridge, turn left, and then quickly turn right onto the River Trail.
 It is maybe a tenth of a mile to this point.

 Quick Overview-- length about 2.5 miles RT (0.5 to the river, 1.25 along the river, and 0.7 back to the parking area).
 There is a descent of about 50' to reach the river and a climb of about 50' to get back up, but the up-and-down scrambling makes the real elevation gain at least two or three times that.
 This route is for fun, not for conditioning or aerobic challenge.

 This route is best when water levels are low.
 When levels are normal or slightly above, you will often have to scramble back up to the gorge rim and hike downstream until you find a way back down to the river.
 During flood conditions, the route is impassable; actually, it will be several feet underwater.

 To access the base of the crag, there are two choices.
-The first and easier way is to walk a few feet downstream from the plaque and look for a sign indicating climbers’ access for Dihedrals.
-The way down is easy and obvious (Class 3).
+The first and easier way is to walk about 10 yards downstream from the plaque and look for a Class 3 way down to the river.
 But to make your trip more challenging and slightly longer, consider the 5.1 Beginner's Chimney route instead.
 It follows a large crack and gully system that starts about 20 yards upstream from the Mather plaque.

 Now things can get interesting.